MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-android-or-ios.md

 ---
-title:  Register a passkey on Android or iOS
+title:  Register a passkey on Android or iOS device
-description: User registration and management of passkey on Android or iOS device
+description: Registration and management of passkey on Android or iOS device

 services: active-directory
 ms.service: active-directory